Helping fund your Education

 All Arclabs locations are approved to accept Veterans benefits, including the GI Bill® and Veterans Vocational Rehabilitation.

 GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA).
 More information about education benefits offered by VA is available at the official U.S. government website at benefits.va.gov/gibill.

 Arclabs offers payment plans.
 Please contact your local campus for more information.

 Financial aid is available to those who meet the eligibility requirements of the individual funding source, and not all financial aid sources are available for all programs.
 Please contact your local campus for details.

 Note that students or parents of students who enter into an agreement for a direct loan will have the loan information submitted to NSLDS, and the loan information will be accessible by authorized agencies, lenders, and institutions.

-Federal Financial Aid Programs (Title IV) are available only for the 900 Hour Advanced Welding program at all our locations.
+Federal Financial Aid Programs (Title IV) are available only for the 900 Hour Advanced Welding program and the 1300 Hour Master Welder program at all our locations.
 Additional information on direct loans is available by speaking with one of our Financial Aid Administrators at those locations.